-Philips Medical Systems is a leading supplier of MRI equipment in Sweden.
-Every delivery of this equipment, weighing over 5 tonnes, is prepared for months beforehand.
-Peter Mylly, an experienced project manager at Philips, keeps a strict watch on all the thousands of elements involved in these projects.
-This is handling heavy loads.
+Philips Medicinska System is a leading supplier of magnetic cameras in Sweden.
+Each delivery of the more than 5 ton cameras is prepared for months.
+We call this heavy handling.
+Peter Mylly, an experienced project manager at Philips, has an iron grip on all the thousands of details in the projects.

 Installing MRI equipment is comparable with a medium-sized construction project involving coordination of a number of suppliers with different specialisations. – We prepare an installation very thoroughly, holding meetings with everyone involved at the hospital and other suppliers involved so as to run through the technical criteria.

 – We prepare an installation very thoroughly, holding meetings with everyone involved at the hospital and other suppliers involved so as to run through the technical criteria.